 Greenstone, along with Patrick Schwartz, decided to determine how well China was doing with meeting many of these goals, particularly combating air pollution.
 They conducted the analysis using 200 government monitors around the country that measure particulates.
 While there are many more monitors around the country, the 200 they relied on were active in both 2013 and in 2017, affording them a consistent comparison for evaluation.

 According the monitors Greenstone and Schwartz collected information from and released in a small paper, the Chinese efforts were more than successful.
 Pollution fell across the board and outdid the goals established in 2013.
-In the Beijing-Tianjin-Hebei region, concentrations felled by 36 percent, while the other two regions experienced declines of 27 and 34 percent, respectively.
+In the Beijing-Tianjin-Hebei region, concentrations fell by 36 percent, while the other two regions experienced declines of 27 and 34 percent, respectively.
 While these concentrations are well above the standards set by both China and WHO, Greenstone and Schwartz write that China "has achieved remarkably cleaner air in the very short period of four years."

 Provided the reductions are sustained, residents in the areas covered by the monitors can expect to live on average 2.4 years longer compared to 2013, with the residents of Beijing can expect to live 3.3 years longer.